Rahul28428/Real-Time-Inflation-Index-Dashboard/README.md

 ## Methodology

-Web Scrapping from Amazon and Big Basket performed data cleaning using selenium.
+The methodology involved web scraping from Amazon and Big Basket, followed by data cleaning using Selenium.
+The data was organized into a CSV format, and the dashboard was created using PowerBI.

-We are forming the table in a CSV format and loading it into a dashboard format using powerBI.

-Showed the visualization in the format of the line chart, bar chart, column chart, and scatter plots
+Visualization techniques such as line charts, bar charts, column charts, and scatter plots were employed to represent the data effectively.

 ## Analysis of Results

-Taking 2012 as the base year and then performing the inflation, I got a 5% fluctuation from the released initial RBI inflation index.
+Using 2012 as the base year and conducting inflation calculations, a 5% fluctuation was observed from the initially released RBI inflation index.
+This fluctuation can be attributed to the consideration of multiple parameters that the RBI may not account for.

-The fluctuation is caused mainly by considering many parameters, but RBI doesn't take them all, so this fluctuation is observed.

-In 2019, we saw a significant difference between the calculated and original indexes due to government intervention and many policy changes that happened that year.
+In 2019, a significant difference between the calculated and original indexes was noted.
+This variance was primarily influenced by government interventions and numerous policy changes implemented during that year.
-ScreenShots of Dashboards